pathable/pathable-vendor/README.md

 # pathable-vendor
 This repository contains the dependencies used across Pathable's apps and packages.

-## Dependencies management
+## Dependency Management
-Be sure to have installed `yarn` in your env.
+Be sure you've installed `yarn` locally.

-Installing/Uninstalling dependencies via `yarn` or `npm` will automatically run a script for exporting the current state of modules on the package.
+Installing/Uninstalling dependencies via `yarn` or `npm` will automatically run a script exporting the current state of the package modules.

 ### Add a new dependency
 With `yarn`,